 Use homemade pumpkin pie spice- It's cheaper and you can make it with spices you already have on hand.
 Grab my recipe for homemade pumpkin pie spice right here.

 Can this recipe be made gluten free?

 This smooth and velvety deep dish vegan pumpkin pie is perfect for any thanksgiving dinner.
 The crust is made with vegetable oil which makes it very flaky, light, and easy to work with.
 Topped with dairy-free cinnamon whipped cream, this is a great way to end your holiday meal.
-This recipe will fill a 10" by 3" round deep dish pie plate but can be adjusted to make two smaller pies.
+This recipe will fill a 8" or 9" round deep dish pie plate but can be adjusted to make two smaller pies.
 Alternatively, use your favourite store bought pie shell and bake per the package directions.